ujjwalgupta1454/Real-Time-Chat-Application/README.md

 - **Socket.io:** Library for real-time, bidirectional event-based communication.
 - **WebSocket:** Optimized for lowering average message delivery time and ensuring responsive user experience.

-## Contributing 🤝
+## Contributing
-We welcome contributions to enhance the project and make it even more effective.
+I welcome contributions to enhance the project and make it even more effective.
 If you have any suggestions, bug fixes, or new features to add, please submit a pull request.
-We appreciate your contributions!
+I appreciate your contributions!

-## Contact 📩
+## Contact
-For any questions or inquiries, feel free to reach out to us:
+For any questions or inquiries, feel free to reach out to me:
 - **Email:** ujjwalgupta1454@gmail.com
 - **LinkedIn:** [Ujjwal Gupta](https://www.linkedin.com/in/ujjwal-gupta24/)

-Thank you for visiting my project repository. 😇
+Thank you for visiting my project repository.